Benefits for Youth, Families, and Communities

 Afterschool programs can also provide opportunities to develop early exposure to the labor market.

-Work-based learning programs with a focus on apprenticeships, internships, and mentorship with older youth between 16-19 leads to higher quality employment at age 29 It is important to note that access to high-quality programs is not always equitable.
+It is important to note that access to high-quality programs is not always equitable.
 There can be significant disparities based on income and education, transportation, cultural and developmental appropriateness of programming, and neighborhood safety, among other factors.
 While nationwide 9 in 10 adults reported that afterschool programs are important to their community, more than 19 million children are unable to enroll in an afterschool program.